Calls grow for Nunes to step aside in Russia probe

 "I understand that for members of Congress, there is of course an inclination to help a President who's of your party," Castro said.
 "You simply can't do that. ...
 You have to be able to separate yourself from that."

+Republican Sens.
+Lindsey Graham and John McCain -- two frequent critics of the Trump administration and Russia -- joined in criticism of Nunes Tuesday morning, though they stopped short of calling for the chairman to recuse himself.

-Sen. Lindsey Graham, R-South Carolina, told NBC's "Today" show Tuesday morning that Nunes "has to repair the damage," though he added that "the House is off track and probably can't get back on track."
+Graham told NBC's "Today" show that Nunes "has to repair the damage," though he added that "the House is off track and probably can't get back on track."

 "If he's not willing to tell the Democrats and the Republicans on the committee who he met with and what he was told, he has lost his ability to lead," Graham said, "and the Democrats on the committee are becoming prosecutors."